pslergy/memento-mori-app/CONTRIBUTING.md

-# Contributing to Memento Mori

-First of all, thank you for your interest in **Memento Mori**.

-This project is designed as a communication lifeline for restricted, degraded, or adversarial environments.
-Contributions are welcome, but the bar for quality, security, and architectural discipline is intentionally high.

-Memento Mori is a **senior-led, security-first project**.
-Please read this document carefully before contributing.

----

-## 🚀 How You Can Contribute

-We are especially interested in contributions in the following areas:

-* **Acoustic Transport Layer (Sonar Link)**
-  Improving BFSK modulation, symbol timing, synchronization robustness, or Goertzel-based detection accuracy.

-* **Security Review & Hardening**
-  Auditing cryptographic flows, including AES-256-GCM usage, key lifecycle management, and offline threat models.

-* **Native Android Optimization**
-  Enhancing Kotlin Foreground Services, reducing wake locks, and improving battery behavior on low-end or vendor-modified devices.

-If you are unsure where to start, open an Issue describing your background and interests.

----

-## 🛠 Development Process

-### 1️⃣ Branching Strategy

-We use a simplified GitFlow model:

-* `main`
-  Production-ready, stable code only.

-* `feature/<feature-name>`
-  New functionality or experimental subsystems.

-* `fix/<bug-name>`
-  Bug fixes and stability improvements.

-Direct commits to `main` are not accepted.

----

-### 2️⃣ Pull Request (PR) Guidelines

-All Pull Requests must follow these rules:

-* **Atomic Commits**
-  Each commit should represent a single logical change.

-* **Security First**
-  No plaintext secrets, no debug backdoors, no unencrypted logs.

-* **Documentation Required**
-  If you modify core logic, update:

-  * Inline documentation, and/or
-  * README / architecture notes where appropriate.

-* **Real Device Testing**
-  Whenever possible, validate mesh behavior on **at least two physical devices**.
+Contributing to Memento Mori

+Thank you for your interest in Memento Mori.

+Memento Mori is an independent research project exploring resilient, decentralized communication under severely constrained and adversarial conditions.
+The system is designed to operate where conventional assumptions about connectivity, power availability, and OS cooperation no longer hold.

+Contributions are welcome, but please note that this project is security-first, failure-aware, and architecturally conservative by design.

+🚀 Areas of Contribution

+We are particularly interested in contributions in the following domains:

+🔊 Acoustic Transport (Sonar Link)

+Improvements to:

+BFSK modulation and symbol timing

+Clock drift tolerance and synchronization

+Goertzel-based detection accuracy and CPU efficiency

+Robustness in noisy or reverberant environments

+Signal processing expertise is highly appreciated here.

+🔐 Security Review & Hardening

+Security contributions may include:

+Cryptographic flow auditing (AES-256-GCM, Ed25519)

+Key lifecycle analysis and offline identity guarantees

+Threat modeling for delay-tolerant, intermittently connected nodes

+Review of merge semantics between offline and online identity states

+All security discussions are expected to be concrete and threat-model driven.

+📱 Native Android & OS-Level Optimization

+Help is welcome in areas such as:

+Foreground service stabilization under OEM power managers

+Wake-lock minimization and scheduling strategies

+Bluetooth, Audio, and Wi-Fi HAL contention mitigation

+Behavior analysis on low-end or vendor-modified devices (Xiaomi, Huawei, Tecno, etc.)

+If you are unsure where to start, feel free to open an Issue describing your background and what area you are interested in exploring.

+🛠 Development Workflow
+1️⃣ Branching Model

+We follow a simplified GitFlow-style approach:

+main
+Stable, production-grade research code only.

+feature/<name>
+New features, experimental subsystems, or architectural work.

+fix/<name>
+Bug fixes, performance improvements, and stability patches.

+Direct commits to main are not accepted.

+2️⃣ Pull Request Guidelines

+All Pull Requests are expected to meet the following criteria:

+Atomic Commits
+Each commit should represent one logical, reviewable change.

+Security Awareness
+No plaintext secrets, debug backdoors, or unencrypted diagnostic output.

+Documentation Alignment
+Changes to core logic must be accompanied by:

+Inline documentation, and/or

+Updates to README or architecture notes when relevant.

+Real Device Validation
+Mesh behavior should be tested on physical Android devices whenever possible.
 Emulators are insufficient for Bluetooth, Audio, and Wi-Fi Direct layers.

-PRs that do not meet these criteria may be closed without review.

----

-### 3️⃣ Coding Standards

-#### Flutter / Dart

-* Follow `flutter_lints`
-* Deterministic state handling only
-* Prefer **BLoC / Cubit / FSM-based logic**
-* Avoid background work outside orchestrator control

-#### Kotlin / Android

-* Use **Coroutines** responsibly
-* Fixed or bounded thread pools only
-* No unbounded background execution
-* Respect hardware interlocks (Bluetooth / Audio / Wi-Fi)

----

-## 🛡️ Security & Privacy Principles

-Memento Mori follows a **Zero-Knowledge** design philosophy.

-### We do NOT accept:

-* Centralized telemetry
-* Hidden analytics
-* User behavior tracking
-* Cloud-dependent core features

-All new code must preserve:

-* Offline survivability
-* Plausible deniability
-* Minimal observable surface

-If a feature weakens these guarantees, it will be rejected.

----

-## 📫 Questions & Discussion

-If you have questions about:

-* Architecture
-* Threat models
-* Transport layers
-* Identity & merge logic

-Please open an **Issue** with the label `question`.

-Clear, technical questions are always welcome.

----

-*Memento Mori — In an era of total surveillance, privacy is a protocol.*
+Pull Requests that do not meet these expectations may be closed without detailed review.

+📐 Coding Standards
+Flutter / Dart

+Follow flutter_lints

+Deterministic state management only

+Prefer BLoC / Cubit / explicit FSMs

+Avoid background execution outside orchestrator control

+Kotlin / Android

+Structured concurrency using Coroutines

+Bounded thread pools only

+No unbounded background execution

+Respect hardware interlocks between Bluetooth, Audio, and Wi-Fi subsystems

+🛡️ Security & Privacy Principles

+Memento Mori adheres to a Zero-Knowledge, Offline-First design philosophy.

+The project does not accept contributions that introduce:

+Centralized telemetry

+Hidden analytics

+Behavioral tracking

+Cloud-dependent core functionality

+All accepted contributions must preserve:

+Offline survivability

+Minimal observable surface

+Plausible deniability under inspection

+Features that weaken these guarantees will not be merged.

+📫 Questions & Technical Discussion

+For questions related to:

+System architecture

+Threat models

+Transport layers

+Identity and merge semantics

+Please open an Issue with the label question.

+Clear, technically grounded discussions are always welcome.

+Memento Mori — In environments where infrastructure fails, protocol design becomes survival.